Reviews:

 Hays, P. A. (2007).
 A strengths-oriented approach to psychotherapy with Middle Eastern people.
 In C. Muran (Ed.), Dialogues on Difference: Studies of diversity in the therapeutic relationship (pp. 243-250).
 Washington, D.C.: American Psychological Association.

-Hays, P. A. (2006).
+Hays, P. A. (2019).
 CBT with Alaska Native people.
-In P. A. Hays & G. Y. Iwamasa (Eds.), Culturally Responsive Cognitive-Behavioral Therapy (pp. 47-72.)
-Washington, D.C.: American Psychological Association.
+In G. Y. Iwamasa & P. A. Hays (Eds.), Culturally Responsive Cognitive Behavioral Therapy: Practice and Supervision.
+American Psychological Association.

 Hays, P.A.
 (1996).
 Addressing the complexities of culture and gender in counseling.
 Journal of Counseling and Development, 74, 332-338.